 Early Retirement, Medicare and Social Security

-Either way, though, the truth is that Social Security probably won’t factor much into your planning.
-If you plan on needing this money to pay your bills, the much better option is delay retirement a little longer.
-By contrast, if you have the flexibility to retire at 45, almost by definition you have enough financial breathing room not to rely on Social Security.
+However long you choose to wait, though, the truth is that Social Security probably won’t factor much into your planning.
+If you plan on needing this money to pay your bills, the better option is delay retirement a little longer.
+But if you have the flexibility to retire at 45, you almost certainly have enough financial breathing room not to need to rely on Social Security.

 How Much Income Will You Replace?